 A cataract is a clouding or opacification of the natural lens in the eye that causes visual impairment.
 The development of cataract is a common part of the aging process.
-As a cataract progresses, it blocks and scatters more light, causing progressive deterioration of vision, that cannot be corrected with spectacles or contact lenses.In an age-related cataract, symptoms begin due to a gradual reduction in the amount of light entering the eye.
-With time, there is increasing blur and poor vision, as the lens is becoming more opaque.
-Your ability to perceive colour, particularly those of blue hues may be affected.
+As a cataract progresses,it further scatters and blocks light entering the eye, causing a progressive deterioration of vision.

 There are two main methods that our surgeons use for cataract surgery removal: